Haryana Sikh Gurdwara Management Committee: Support

 On this Captain Amrinder Singh states Separate SGPC was a political issue and it in no way amounted to meddling with the Sikh religious affairs. there are already separate committees for managing the Gurdwara affairs of Patna Saheb and Hazoor Saheb, Nanded.
 Why to deny same rights to the Haryana Sikhs Delhi Sikhs have their own committee called Delhi Sikh Gurdwara Management Committee for maintaining all historical Gurdwaras in Delhi.

 An SGPC Member who was elected on SAD(B) from Karnal, Bhupinder Singh Asandh stand in support of demand for an independent gurdwara body.
 He said neither he is honored and nor the SGPC sought his suggestions for the management of Haryana gurdwaras.
 Other SGPC (Badal) members Harpal Singh and Machonda Amrik Singh Janetpur, both from Ambala, were also supporting the demand for separate body to manage Sikh shrines in Haryana.
 The chief of Sehajdhari Sikh Party P. S. Ranu handed a memorandum to chief minister for inclusion of Sehajdhari Sikhs in the proposed body.

 Radical Sikh outfit Dal Khalsa and spokesperson Kanwar Pal Singh welcomed the passage of HSGPC Bill and congratulated Haryana Sikhs for getting the right to manage their religious institutions.

 The formation of separate committee is supported by Pakistan Sikh Gurdwara Parbandhak Committee.

 Criticism and Opposition

 The move is opposed by Parkash Singh Badal (then Chief Minister of Punjab - SAD/BJP) and SGPC Head-Avtar Singh Makkad and called it a planning of Congress Party to divide Sikhs.
 Parkash Singh Badal cried and even threats to quit as CM of Punjab.

 On 3 July 2014, Jathedar of Akal Takhat, Giani Gurbachan Singh appealed Haryana Sikh not to form another committee and forms a 10 Member committee to talk with Sikh leaders of Haryana who are struggling for creating another committee.

-Excommunications of HSGPC officials
+Excommunications of HSGMC officials

 Akal Takhat, Sikh's highest temporal seat excommunicated Haryana finance minister Harmohinder Singh Chattha.
-Also two top officials of HSGPC, Jagdish Singh Jhinda and Didar Singh Nalwi.
+Also two top officials of HSGMC, Jagdish Singh Jhinda and Didar Singh Nalwi.
 This decision is called politically motivated.